How to Choose a Repackaging Method

 Installations Wrapping

 Using wrapping is a little more complicated, but it allows you to avoid all the limitations of the monitoring technology.
-Installations wrapped into an MSI package will be distributed in the original state and thus deployed correctly to any operating system regardless the deployment process particularities.
+Wrapped installations will be distributed in the original state and thus deployed correctly to any operating system regardless the deployment process particularities.
 You can learn more about wrapping by reading the Repackaging via Wrapping chapter.

 Low-Level Repackaging